Liberty-Digital/react-interview/README.md

 can even configure Jest to run one test at a time.
 - Make a Git commit every time you get a test to pass.
 We love atomic commits.
 - Run the test suite continuously while you code (this is even more important than running the app!)
+- [Materialize CSS](http://materializecss.com) has been included in the project or your convenience.

 ## Resources